 Homework is assigned to facilitate your understanding of the material.
-Homework is done online outside of class time and can be found through the class Blackboard on the "Course Content" tab.
+Homework is done online and can be found through the class Blackboard on the "Course Content" tab.
 Assignments are separated as: Week # > Chapter # > chapter materials.
 Due dates and material(s) availability will also be listed.
 We will be using CengageNOW (or CNOW) to complete most homework, quizzes, and exams.
 CNOW is a subscription for Cengage, and the course key is automatically added by Blackboard.